 Each spoonful of this shelf-stable, dairy-free, powdered creamer is infused with MCT oil and the flavor of pumpkin spice.

-Not to be confused with their dairy version, the non-dairy version of Starbuck’s pumpkin spiced latte creamer launched in 2021.
+Not to be confused with their dairy version, the non-dairy version of Starbuck’s pumpkin spiced latte creamer launched in 2021, and is back this season.

 This popular brand is easy to find in many mainstream grocers for a quick pumpkin spice hit.

-Chobani’s first entry into the dairy-free coffee creamer market is this limited time, seasonal flavor.
+Chobani’s first entry into the dairy-free coffee creamer market was this limited time, seasonal flavor.
+Now they offer a whole range of varieties, but the pumpkin spice continues to return, fall after fall.

 We bid adieu to Elmhurst’s pumpkin spice hemp creamer, but now we get to say bonjour to their pumpkin spice oat creamer.